A comprehensive audit of my lifestyle

 • If you want to eat healthier food but your roommate keeps putting junk food around your kitchen, then your roommate's habit is friction.
 You having to exert extra willpower every day makes it harder to stick to your plans.
 Therefore you'll succeed less often.

-That's where the lifestyle audit comes in.
+That's the basis for the lifestyle audit.
 By doing them, we thoughtfully design our lives and our environments to make positive things easy and negative things hard.

 Step-by-step